simonswiss/flipstart-naked/README.md

 By default, all the CSS files from development get compiled into an `all.min.css` file, while the JS files go into `all.min.js`.

-Most Bootstrap CSS and JS modules are disabled by default - un-comment them to activate as needed!

 ### Features

 * Jade (Pug?) templates compiled into HTML